Pacific University (India): Pacific Dental College

 The college and Hospital are spread over a 1.3 lakh sq.ft. area that accommodates the administration offices, nine dental departments, four lecture theatres (120 seats per theatre) and a library.
 The nine departments are equipped with separate under-graduate and post-graduate sections.
 There is a separate section on the campus having an area of 25,000 sq.ft. for the Department of Basic Sciences.
 The campus also includes hostels for students, with separate buildings for undergraduate and graduate students.
+The Institution has been ranked among NIRF Top 30 in India.

 Pacific Institute of Technology

 The institute offers graduate and postgraduate programs in various branches of engineering.

 Pacific Institute of Management

 The institute was established in the year 1997.
 It was the 1st private business school established in Udaipur.

 Pacific College of Pharmacy

 The college offers undergraduate and postgraduate programmes in addition to doctoral programme in various branches of pharmaceutical sciences.

 Pacific Institute of Hotel Management

 The institute was established on 30 June 2008 and more than 300 students have graduated since that time.
 The institute offers courses at under-graduate, post–graduate and research levels.